Creating a financial model

 The Understanding finance section explains the process involved in building a financial model; suggests how to fund 'gaps'; and introduces endowments as a potential means of funding a Parks Trust.

-A critical part of the journey to a People’s Parks Trust is building a financial model.
+A critical part of the parks transformation journey is understanding current and target financial operations.

 A financial model will articulate the potential for increased revenues, cost savings and any funding requirements.

 It will inform the viability of different management models, including a charitable Parks Trust, and allow you to clearly explain your business case and identify and reach out to potential investors and funders

 Before you can build a financial model, you will need to: